If You Find an Animal That Needs Help

 If you find an animal that is suffering or living on the street, do not assume we can appear suddenly and solve the problem.
 Animal welfare in Panama is governed by Law 70.
 The public (that means you) is responsible for the welfare of animals, not just rescue groups.
 You, as a member of the public, must act with knowledge of the law and never assume that we or any other rescue group have super-powers to solve all problems.
 If you work with rescue groups and with the law, you will be more successful in solving problems in your community.
 Although this discussion refers to dogs, the same applies to cats.
 You need to work with us and not assume we can take the cats off your hands on short notice.

 - Have you read Law 70 on our website?
 It is your responsibility to be informed.

-- Have you contacted your local Justice of the Peace?
+- Regarding dogs, have you contacted your local Justice of the Peace?
 If the dog is owned, neither you nor we have the legal right to take it away from the owner.
 Only the Justice of the Peace has the right to confiscate an abused or neglected dog.
 Present evidence of abuse/neglect to the Justice of the Peace and invite him/her to make a site visit.
 The Justice of the Peace should only be contacted after your attempts to talk reasonably with the owner have failed.

 - Have you made arrangements to take in a stray, surrendered, or confiscated animal?
 We are a foster-based organization, and we are always full.
 You need to be flexible and be ready to house the dog or on a temporary basis.

 - Are you ready to partner with us?
 If you arrange to house the dog or cat, we will provide veterinary care, food, medicine, vaccines, sterilization, and advice.
 We will advertise the animal and help get it adopted.
 If we can we will house the animal, but we cannot guarantee this.
 For this reason, we need to collaborate with you.
 Be ready to work together with us to creatively solve the problem.